filipecalegario/awesome-generative-ai/README.md

 ### Autonomous LLM Agents

+* [NirDiamant/GenAI_Agents](https://github.com/NirDiamant/GenAI_Agents): tutorials and implementations for various Generative AI Agent techniques, from basic to advanced.
+It serves as a comprehensive guide for building intelligent, interactive AI systems.
 * [Hexabot](https://github.com/hexastack/hexabot) Open-Source AI Chatbot / Agent builder with support for LLMs as well as social media channels integration.
 * [NirDiamant/GenAI_Agents](https://github.com/NirDiamant/GenAI_Agents): tutorials and implementations for various Generative AI Agent techniques, from basic to advanced.
 It serves as a comprehensive guide for building intelligent, interactive AI systems.
 * [TailorTask](https://www.tailortask.ai) - Automate any boring task, without code and without having to learn a new tool